 The ideal frontal crash test procedure will be able to evaluate occupant protection while ensuring that the vehicle will not jeopardize its crash "friendliness" with its collision partners.
-Finally, the test conditions (e.g., impact speed, impact angle, and test device) must be representative of the frontal crash environment to which passenger vehicles are exposed on the highway.
+The test conditions (e.g., impact speed, impact angle, and test device) must be representative of the frontal crash environment to which passenger vehicles are exposed on the highway.
+Finally, to provide assurance of protection in potentially serious injury crashes, the test procedures must be severe enough to represent a crash in which occupants could be seriously injured or killed.